gcd19/D-MoLE/README.md

 ## 📬 Contact

-If you have any questions, feel free to open an issue or contact us at `[your-email@domain.com]`.
+If you have any questions, feel free to open an issue or contact the first author at `gcd23@mails.tsinghua.edu.cn`.

 ---